Lapo4kaKek/authsafe-actix-microservice/README.md

-# JWT Authentication with Actix Web
+# JWT authentication microservice on the actix-web framework
 Actix-web is a Rust web platform for creating scalable and incredibly fast web applications.
 It is built on top of the Actix framework, which is a Rust actors platform offering a simple and efficient concurrency control solution.

 Actix-web comes with many features needed for web development, including routing, middleware, JSON serialization, asynchronous I/O, WebSockets, and more.